Triton-AI/Triton-Racer-Sim/README.md

 * Y: delete 100 records
 * X: reset the car
 * Back (below XBOX icon on the left): switch driving mode

+Use a G28 Driving Wheel (oof)
+* Steering, throttle and breaking are mapped to the corresponding equipment
+* The rest is the same as PS4

 Data recorded can be found in data/records_x/